timhawker/nlm3/README.md

 INFO:
 --------------------------------------

-Copyright 2016 Tim Hawker
+Copyright 2016 Tim Hawker.
 Nested Layer Manager 3 is Licensed under MIT license.
-ObjectListView is licensed under GPLv3, however this conflicts 3ds Max licensing as it is closed source.
+ObjectListView is licensed under GPLv3.
-I have chosen, and want to license NLM under the much looser MIT license, and disagree with viral licenses.
-It seems to be a very hipocritical licensing model.
-Open souce should be open, and not force others to use others opinions, and licenses.
-That in itself is not open.
-Any trade names or logos shown are the trademarks of their respective owners.
+3ds Max is closed source, so I think the viral GPLv3 license may be invalidated here :/ Any trade names or logos shown are the trademarks of their respective owners.